Attesting Function Calls

 Step 4: Extract function output from the Blocky AS attestation

 To extract the attested output of our helloWorld function, we need to parse the out.json file generated in the previous step.
-The out.json file will contain data similar to:
+You can inspect it by running:

 "enclave_attested_application_public_key": {